tidwall/resp/README.md

-Resp
+RESP
 ====

 [![Build Status](https://travis-ci.org/tidwall/resp.svg?branch=master)](https://travis-ci.org/tidwall/resp)
 [![GoDoc](https://godoc.org/github.com/tidwall/resp?status.svg)](https://godoc.org/github.com/tidwall/resp)

-Resp is a [Go](http://golang.org/) library that provides a reader, writer, and server implementation for the [Redis RESP Protocol](http://redis.io/topics/protocol).
+RESP is a [Go](http://golang.org/) library that provides a reader, writer, and server implementation for the [Redis RESP Protocol](http://redis.io/topics/protocol).

-Resp is short for **REdis Serialization Protocol**.
+RESP is short for **REdis Serialization Protocol**.
 While the protocol was designed specifically for Redis, it can be used for other client-server software projects.

-The Resp protocol has the advantages of being human readable and with performance of a binary protocol.
+The RESP protocol has the advantages of being human readable and with performance of a binary protocol.

 Installation
 ------------